Please click on the link below to visit the full, country specific entry requirements for this programme.

 In the second year of your Business Management degree, this module supports your journey towards securing a future graduate job role which you will enjoy and thrive in doing!
 We combine gaining business insights from visiting employers, recent alumni and networking opportunities, alongside a focus on building graduate labour market knowledge and preparation for the graduate recruitment selection process.

-And any three of:
+And any three two of the following modules:

 For full description of these modules go to Undergraduate Courses | Lancaster University.